mkb93/pomodoro-app-ts/README.md

 questions?
   why vite?
-  type script benefits versus javascript?
+  type script benefits versus javascript? what other alternatives are available to program this app, language wise?

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.